redsun-acquisition/redsun-plugin-template/README.md

 You will need to enable the [codecov](https://github.com/apps/codecov) github app for this to work.
-See [here](https://github.com/apps/codecov/installations/new) to install the codecov github app and give it access to your RedSun plugin repository.
+See [here](https://github.com/apps/codecov/installations/new) to install the codecov github app and give it access to your Redsun plugin repository.

 ### Set up automatic deployments